 Disadvantages of Ponding Curing

-• After curing, a large amount of water needs to be disposed of the curing side.
+• After curing, a large quantity of water must be drained and disposed of properly.

-• Polythene sheets can be easily blown off.
+• Polythene sheets can be easily displaced or blown away in windy conditions.

 Disclaimer